Tea culture: Tea as popular culture

 In the United States, tea can typically be served at all meals as an alternative to coffee when served hot or soft drinks when served iced.
 Tea is also consumed throughout the day as a beverage.
 Afternoon tea, the meal done in the English tradition, is rarely served in the United States, although it remains romanticized by small children; it is usually reserved for special occasions like tea parties.

-Rather than drinking tea hot, many Americans prefer tea served with ice.
-In fact, in the United States, about 80% of the tea consumed is served cold or "iced".
 Iced tea has become an iconic symbol of the Southern United States and Southern hospitality, often appearing alongside summer barbecue cooking or grilled foods.
 Iced tea is often made as sweet tea, which is simply iced tea with copious amounts of sugar or sweetener.

 Iced tea can be purchased like soda in canned or bottled form at vending machines and convenience stores.
 This pre-made tea is usually sweetened.
-Sometimes some other flavorings, such as lemon or raspberry, are added.
+Sometimes other flavorings, such as lemon or raspberry, are added.
 Many restaurants dispense iced tea brewed throughout the day from upright containers.

 Decaffeinated tea is widely available in the United States for those who wish to reduce the physiological effects of caffeine.

 Before World War II, the US preference for tea was equally split between green tea and black tea, 40% and 40%, with the remaining 20% preferring oolong tea.
 The war cut off the United States from its primary sources of green tea, China and Japan, leaving it with tea almost exclusively from British-controlled India, which produced black tea.
 After the war, nearly 99% of the tea consumed was black tea.
 Green, oolong, and white teas have recently become more popular again, and are often touted as health foods.

 Fast-food coffee chains have significantly impacted how Americans are exposed to herbal and exotic teas.
 Once considered a rarity, chai, based on Indian masala chai, has become a popular option for people who might drink a caffè latte.
 Although not as commercialized.

 Taiwanese-style bubble tea was introduced in the United States in the 1990s, but interest began to swell in the early to mid-2000s owing to the widespread success of bubble tea chains.
 Offering variations of the traditional bubble tea form (milk tea with tapioca pearls) was effective in bringing in a more diverse client base for popular bubble tea chains like Boba Guys.